One of the most photogenic places in New Zealand is actually a movie set — Hobbiton, from the popular ‘Lord of the Rings’ series!

-Hobbiton village was filmed on green farmlands in the North Island, and fans will be thrilled to know that they’ve kept the entire movie set from the Shire intact for people to tour.
+Hobbiton village was filmed on green farmlands in the North Island of New Zealand, and fans will be thrilled to know that they’ve kept the entire movie set from the Shire intact for people to tour.

 What Is Hobbiton?

 Unless you’ve been living underground (no pun), you’ve probably heard that New Zealand is where the award-winning ‘Lord of the Rings’ and ‘Hobbit’ trilogies were filmed.

 In the books (and movies), the Shire is the peaceful green countryside where the protagonist hobbits live.
 Synonymous with peace and quiet, Hobbiton is a village paradise complete with dozens of little turf covered houses that look like something out of medieval England (with a fantasy twist).

 The Hobbiton movie set was first created for ‘Lord of the Rings’ in 1999, with road-building help from the New Zealand Army, and then the set was completely rebuilt and expanded in 2010 for the ‘Hobbit’ movies.

 The current Shire movie set you see today has 44 hobbit homes, farms, and gardens, and covers 5 hectares (12 acres)!

 The Hobbiton movie set is located just outside of Matamata, a tiny town on the North Island of New Zealand.

 From the city of Auckland, it’s a 2 hour drive through small towns and mostly rural roads.

 You can self-drive to Hobbiton (cheaper and recommended), or there are bus tours starting from Auckland that do all the driving for you.